redawg/containerreports/README.md

 ## Inventory Setup

-In your inventory you will need to have your "Report Host" listed See Example my report host will be 172.16.1.10 (This is needed if creds for report host differ from target report inventory)  Example: network devices and a report host inventory where credentials differ from networking device and report host:
+In your inventory you will need to have your "Report Host/Container Host" listed See Example my report host will be 172.16.1.10 (This is needed if creds for report host differ from target report inventory)  Example: network devices and a report host inventory where credentials differ from networking device and report host:

 ![image](https://user-images.githubusercontent.com/17077661/121973760-d1644380-cd32-11eb-89cf-1ccfaadeb34f.png)

-In the Variables for the Report Host please add the following line
+In the Variables for the "Report Host/Container Host" please add the following line
 <pre class="line-number language-yaml">ansible_private_key_file: "{{ my_ssh_key_file }}"</code></pre>

 Example: